varasterix/PO-GAN-Solvers/README.md

 a well-known COP : the Travelling Salesperson Problem.

-In the following parts, we present the crucial information to understand the content of this project, which was developed by four engineers students, between October 2019 and March 2020.
+In the following parts, we present the crucial information to understand the content of this project, which was developed by four engineering students, from October 2019 to March 2020.

 ## Database